 Malilla is a Mexican card game of point tricking.
 This game originates from Spain, and is inspired heavily by the French game of Manille from the 19th century.
 This game uses 40-card decks with the 8, 9, 10s, and jokers removed from the standard 52-card deck.
 The game revolves around scoring with cards in tricks, with the 7 being worth the most points.
 The dealer leads the first trick, and each player counters with a card following suit if possible.
 The game ends once all cards are played.

 Also known as La Vida, this game is based on the popular North American game of Whiskey Poker.
 4-7 players play using the standard 52-card pack with 2 added jokers.
 The name “La Viuda”, translating to “The Widow”, refers to a special chip placed in the pool, giving

-Translating to “Crazy Eights”, Siete Loco is a game about getting a score with as close to 7 as possible without exceeding the value.
-This game is played using the standard 40-card deck, which is the 52-card deck with the 8, 9 and 10s removed.
-The J, Q and K cards are worth half a point and the number cards give their values as points.
-Similar to Blackjack, players are dealt 1 card at a time, and can request further cards.
+Translating to “Crazy Eights”, Ocho Loco is a game about getting a score as close to 7 as possible without exceeding the value.
+This game is played using the standard 40-card deck, which is the 52-card deck with the 8, 9, and 10s removed.
+The J, Q, and K cards are worth half a point and the number cards give their values as points.
+Similar to Blackjack, players are dealt 1 card at a time and can request further cards.

 Frequently Asked Questions

 What do I need to play Mexican Card Games?

 Mexican card games typically use the Spanish card set, which consists of 40 cards.
 This can be made using the standard 52-card pack by removing the 8, 9, and 10 cards from the deck.